hmscsg/NameThisMacwithSwiftDialog/README.md

 Parameter 7 in this script is intended to account for each of the 3 naming standards in use, however as of this moment the other groups have not committed to using this naming tool or our SYM provisioning workflow so the effort around Paramenter 7 and naming conventions for multiple groups is incomplete.
 I left it there because the script works as is, and I do anticipate finishing it if only to know that I can do it.
 Do with it what you will.

 ### Buildings and Locations
 There are 4 variable fields that need your editing.
-Read the comments on or around Line 77.
+Read the comments starting around Line 77.

 departmentListRaw: A list of your departments, separated by a comma.
 Note that there is one called "Please select your department".
 This selection is a default in case the user does not select a department from the menu.

 deptNameCodeList: A list of Department names followed by a 2-3 letter code.
 This needs to be formatted properly otherwise the code matching will fail.